 Students will identify an area of in depth reading they will do during the elective, with support from Dr. Metz regarding the choice of area and readings.

-Number of patients seen: at least 15 to 45 per month
+Number of patients seen: 15 to 45 per month